 - Changes in location or temperature also stress the plant and turn the foliage yellow.

-- Peace lily dislikes cold draft and temperatures below 40 F (4 C), and this can also make the foliage yellow or pale.
+- Peace lily dislikes cold drafts and temperatures below 40 F (4 C), and this can also make the foliage yellow or pale.

 How to Fix